cvonfeldt/microsoft-sentinel-investigations/10_Sentinel-Table-Types/README.md

 # Sentinel Part 10 - Table Management & Data Lake Configuration
 <br>

-## Background - Analytics vs Data Lake Tiers
+## Background - Analytics vs Data Lake Tiers:

 In this part of the lab we will learn how to view and manage table settings in the Microsoft Defender portal.
 We will explore the tables management screen, the difference between Analytics and Data lake tiers, and change retention settings, and then switch a table between tiers.